This is an article from The Law Firm of Evan H. Farr, P.C. in Fairfax Virginia that we thought others may find helpful.

 Persons with dementia and their families face special legal and financial needs.
 At The Farr Law Firm, we are dedicated to easing the financial and emotional burden on those suffering from dementia and their loved ones.
 We can help your family prepare for your mother’s future financial and long-term care needs.
 We can help protect your mother’s hard-earned assets while maintaining her comfort, dignity, and quality of life by ensuring eligibility for critical government benefits.
 Please call us to set up an appointment for a no-cost initial consultation:

-If you have questions regarding estate planning, or any other special needs planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding estate planning, or any other special needs planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 Hope this is helpful and that you and your family have a wonderful holiday season!